Representation Theoretic Patterns in Multi-Frequency Class Averaging for Three-Dimensional Cryo-Electron Microscopy: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We propose in this paper a novel algorithm, referred to as multi-frequency class averaging (MFCA), for clustering noisy projection images in three-dimensional cryo-electron microscopy by the similarity among viewing directions.
+We propose in this paper a novel algorithm, referred to as multi-frequency class averaging (MFCA), for classifying noisy projection images in three-dimensional cryo-electron microscopy by the similarity among viewing directions.
 The new algorithm is a generalization of the eigenvector-based approach of intrinsic classification first appeared in \cite{singer2011viewing,hadani2011representation2}.
 We also extended the representation theoretical framework of \cite{hadani2011representation,hadani2011representation2} by means of explicit constructions involving the Wigner $D$-matrices, which completely characterizes the spectral information of a generalized localized parallel transport operator acting on sections of certain complex line bundle over the two-dimensional unit sphere in $\mathbb{R}^3$; these theoretical results conceptually establish the admissibility and (improved) stability of the new MFCA algorithm.

 One intriguing future direction is to investigate into refined and more systematic aggregations of the results obtained from each individual frequency channel.
-Potential candidates include (1) the harmonic-retrieval-type transformations as in multi-frequency phase synchronization \cite{gao2019multi}, (2) cross-frequency invariant features such as bispectrum \cite{Kakarala2012,BBMZS2018}, and (3) tensor-based optimizations for multi-dimensional arrays \cite{KB2009,SFGD+2014,ALGS2017}.
+Potential candidates include (1) the harmonic-retrieval-type transformations as in multi-frequency phase synchronization~\cite{gao2019multi}, (2) cross-frequency invariant features such as bispectrum \cite{Kakarala2012,BBMZS2018}, and (3) tensor-based optimizations for multi-dimensional arrays \cite{KB2009,SFGD+2014,ALGS2017}.
 The main idea is to further exploit the redundancy in the reconstructed information across different irreducible representations.
 A direct extension of the MFCA theoretical framework could be a refined geometric interpretation of the multi-frequency vector diffusion maps \cite{fan2019cryo} in terms of aggregating invariant embeddings of the same underlying base manifold from multiple associated vector bundles of a fixed common principal bundle.
-In some sense, such a geometric model can be considered as a natural multi-view co-learning or co-training algorithm deeply rooted in semi-supervised statistical learning \cite{BM1998} in the unsupervised, manifold learning setup.

 Another future direction of interest is to integrate the mult-frequency methodology into existing algorithmic approaches for tackling the \emph{heterogeneity} problem in cryo-EM imaging analysis and comparative biology \cite{bajaj2018smac,LS2016,GBM2019}.
 In the context of cryo-EM, this problem occurs when molecules in distinct conformations coexist in solution, and thus images collected in cryo-EM imaging from random orientations should typically be first clustered into subgroups (using e.g. the maximum likelihood classification approaches \cite{SDCS2010,Scheres2012}) before single-particle reconstruction techniques can be applied to each individual subgroup.
 Recent studies \cite{DSL+2014,FO2016,Frank2018} even provided evidence for a continuous distribution of conformation states to present in a solution, which is far beyond the capability of maximum likelihood classification methods.
 We expect significant performance boost and sharper theoretical results from extensions of the multi-frequency methodology in these problems.